-Surgery to treat malignant nodules or benign nodules that are causing symptoms (such as choking, or difficulty swallowing).
+Surgery to treat cancerous nodules or benign nodules that are causing symptoms (such as choking, or difficulty swallowing).
 Surgery involves removing part or all of your thyroid gland.
-It may be followed by radioactive iodine therapy (radioiodine ablation).
+Sometimes surgery to remove cancerous nodules may be followed by radioactive iodine therapy (radioiodine ablation).
 Afterward, you may need to take daily thyroid hormone pills.

-If a benign thyroid nodule is causing an overactive thyroid, your health care provider may treat it with radioactive iodine or antithyroid medications.
-If these treatments do not work, then surgery may be needed.
+If a benign thyroid nodule is causing an overactive thyroid, your health care provider may treat it with anti-thyroid medications.
+If these treatments do not work, then radioiodine ablation or surgery may be needed.

 Radioiodine Ablation: Things to Know